GT-STAR-Lab/cap-comm/README.md

 Install [Pytorch Geometric (PyG)](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html)

-Now the multi-agent particle environment must be installed. `cd` into the `mpe` directory and run
+Now the multi-agent particle environment and MARBLER must be installed.

+For MPE: `cd` into the `mpe` directory and run
 ```
 pip install -e .
 ```
+For MARBLER:
+1. Download and Install the [Robotarium Python Simulator](https://github.com/robotarium/robotarium_python_simulator)
+2. `cd` into the MARBLER directory and run `pip install -e .`

 ## Installing LBF, RWARE, and MPE